AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 Pen support is broken in VoodooI2C (in VoodooI2CHID satellite, to be specific) from version 2.7 to at least 2.8.
 See [VoodooI2C/VoodooI2C#500](https://github.com/VoodooI2C/VoodooI2C/issues/500) for details.
 You can:

 - Roll back to v.2.6.5.
 Outdated.
-- Use the one I compiled.
+- Use the one I compiled (December 2023).
 Probably would get outdated before long.
 - Wait for devs to release fixed version.
 Good luck with that.
 - Compile VoodooI2CHID from source.
 See short guide below.

 Pen support in VoodooI2C is limited — no pressure detection. (frankly, it's amazing it works so well).
 You might want to try third-party driver [Touch-Base UPDD](https://www.touch-base.com/).
 It is better but bloody expensive, so you might want to google for some other solution.

-### Building VoodooI2C
+### Building VoodooI2CHID

 Docs are quite outdated, as part of toolchain depends on Python 2.
 You'll need XCode and some recent Python 3 installed.